Read This First

 Prompt 1: Based on our discussion above, if moral realists argue that nearly everyone thinks marrying a cousin is wrong, yet those in that group of “everyone” arrive at that moral conclusion based on diametrically opposed notions of morality, the fact that everyone thinks marrying a cousin is wrong does nothing to establish that as a moral fact.
 Right?

-At this stage, the gain is not memorizing the conclusion but learning to think with Everyone.
+Treat Everyone as handles, not slogans.
 A map is successful only when it shows dependence, priority, and tension rather than a decorative list of parts.
 The important caution is to keep moral feeling, moral language, and moral authority distinct even when they travel together in ordinary speech.

-The added philosophical insight is that Meta-Ethics Focus #2 often becomes confused when motivational force is mistaken for justificatory force.
-A claim can feel urgent, humane, or socially necessary while still needing an account of what makes it binding.
+A common mistake in Meta-Ethics Focus #2 is to confuse motivational force with justificatory force.
+A claim can feel urgent, humane, or socially necessary while still needing an account of what, if anything, makes it binding.

 This reconstruction preserves the anti-realist pressure rather than translating it back into conventional moral realism.
 The curator's point is not merely that cultures disagree; it is that moral vocabulary may be doing emotional, social, and practical work without successfully referring to stance-independent moral facts.
 That view should not be softened into casual relativism; it is a sharper claim about what moral language is doing when it sounds as if it has discovered a property of the world.